 Fly with Young Eagles - Your kiddos can learn to fly...for free!

-Whitewater rafting in Columbus - The longest urban whitewater oppty in the world!
+Whitewater Rafting in Columbus - The longest urban whitewater rafting course in the world!

 Butterfly Center at Callaway Gardens - Stand with these beauties and let them fly around you.

 Experience a Bit of Luxury - Ritz-Carlton's Reynolds Plantation is the BEST family resort in the state.
 Let the kids be pampered, if only for a weekend.

 Ride the SAM Shortline Train - Love trains and history?
 A ride on the peach state's historic SAM Shortline Train is worth it!
 Some excursions make a stop in Plains, GA -- home of the Jimmy Carter National Historic Site.

 Fernbank Museum of Natural History - No doubt about it, we think Fernbank is Atlanta's best museum for families.
 From free parking to the indoor playground called NatureQuest, and from high-quality rotating exhibits to Martini’s & IMAX events for adults.
 Now, with the opening of WildWoods and Fernbank Forest there is just no other place like it.

 Trail of Tears - Did you know the Capital of the Cherokee Nation was here in Georgia?
 The politics of the Trail of Tears occurred just north of the city, and you can tour what is left of the town.